sleepingkingstudios/incunabulum/settings/wellspring/classes.md

 #### Character Roles

 - **Brute:** A character who hits hard and holds territory.
-Other classes for this role: Druid (in Wild Shape), Fighter, Paladin.
+Other classes for this role: Druid (in Wild Shape), Fighter, Ranger, Paladin.
 - **Skirmisher:** A fast-moving character who controls the battlefield.
 Other classes for this role: Monk, Ranger, Rogue.

 ### Bard

 The Bard as a practice mixing music and magic originated with Halflings, and their people have a rich tradition of music and storytelling.
 Among humans, the folk tradition has grown to encompass everything from common gleemen to formal court bards.
 The giants have a parallel tradition of war skalds, keeping an oral tradition of great heroes and greater battles.
 The dwarves employ war chanters, who keep the long lineages of their clans and cities.

 In Wellspring, bards can be found among street performers as much as in the halls of the rich and powerful.
 A few join the [Arcane Order](./organizations#the-arcane-order), but most find their study and regimentation stifling.
-Bards are also common among the [Harfoot Syndicate](./organizations#the-harfoot-syndicate)
+Bards are also common among the [Harfoot Syndicate](./organizations#the-harfoot-syndicate).

 #### Character Roles